Alexandria's founded by Alexander

 About twelve centuries separate Agamemnon and Alexander, and in between Greece knew its Golden Age in which Pericles “invented” democracy, a democracy by the people and for the people.
 During the fifth and fourth centuries BC, Greece and Athens in particular, saw their first great philosophers, while theatre and arts, in general, flourished to an unknown level.
 The exhibition also makes room for the Olympic Games which were founded in 776 BC and attracted athletes from all over Greece to compete every four years.

 Some exceptional pieces have left Greece for the first time and constitute highlights at this exhibition.
 Among them are gold offerings from the Tombs of Mycenae, including the famous mask attributed to Agamemnon; a typical figurine from the Cycladic island of Amorgos dated to 3,000 BC; a superb Minoan ritual vase from Crete; bronze helmets and gold funerary masks from Boeotia; and, a very illustrative funerary vase from Delos showing how Achilles avenged the death of his friend Patroclus.
-The scene would not be complete without a statue of Homer and other famous historic figures, a convincing votive relief of Asclepius with his staff around which a snake is coiled (an emblem still used in medicine today), and finally a marvellous gold wreath made of lifelike branches of myrtle, the symbol associated with Aphrodite.
+The scene would not be complete without a statue of Homer and other famous historical figures, a convincing votive relief of Asclepius with his staff around which a snake is coiled (an emblem still used in medicine today), and finally a marvelous gold wreath made of lifelike branches of myrtle, the symbol associated with Aphrodite.

 The absolute topper, for me, is Alexander himself!
 Two statues of this great man have left Pella for the occasion: Alexander represented as Pan and the Head of the Young Alexander